-11 SPI Bus
+12 SPI Bus

-11.1 Hardware
+12.1 Hardware

 The SPI bus is a three-wire interface that allows high-speed serial communications using low-pin count peripherals.
-The SPI bus is a byte-oriented bus, so 16-bit transfers need to use two back-to-back byte transfer cycles.
+The A/D converter, the DAC chip, and the EEPROM (holds BIOS configuration data) are all accessed using the SPI bus.
+The SPI bus is a byte-oriented bus, so 16-bit transfers (required by the A/D and DAC chips) need to use two back-to-back byte transfer cycles.

 The SPI bus is available on a 10-pin header.
-Tables 11.1a and 11.1b document the Header pin-outs.
+Table 7 and Figure 5 document the Header pin-outs.
 Additional off-board chips may be added to the SPI bus.

-Warning: The TS-5700 has an eeprom using the SPI bus running at 3.3V and is not 5V tolerant.
+Warning: The TS-5600 has several chips using the SPI bus.
+Some of these chips are running at 3.3V and are not 5V tolerant.
 This means that any devices that are added to the SPI bus must not drive the SPI data input (pin 5) any higher than 3.3V.
 Alternatively, a 5V device can be added if a series resistor (470 ohm) is added to the SPI Data input line to limit the current.